This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 ssh_config()for SSH access -

-cluster_config()for HPC resource managers (Slurm, SGE, Torque/PBS, LSF) -
+cluster_config()for high-performance computing (HPC) resource managers (Slurm, SGE, Torque/PBS, LSF) -

 remote_config()for generic/custom launchers